 Should I still go on vacation?

 We should all be keeping an eye on official advice when it comes to countries that are considered high risk for travel.
+Some countries are now opening their borders to vaccinated travelers.

 This will evolve over time but at the time of writing this post (Feb 10th, 2020) the official advice from the Foreign & Commonwealth Office was to avoid all travel to China.